TablePress/TablePress/readme.md

 * Fixed a bug with CSS handling that broke some TablePress Extensions

 **Version 1.2**
-* Compatiblity with WordPress 3.7
+* Compatibility with WordPress 3.7
 * Bugfix: WordPress search did not find tables in some cases
 * Bugfix: Cells were sometimes erroneously interpreted as formulas
 * Bugfix: HTML export did not encode entities properly